Rotated Odometers: Rotated odometers and flows on translation surfaces

 Arguments similar to the one for the Chamanara surface in \cite{Rbook} show that $L$ is a translation surface of finite area and infinite genus with one non-planar end.
 We sketch the proof in Proposition \ref{prop-LNmonster} for completeness.

 Let $\sigma \in \overline L$ be a singularity, and let $B_\epsilon$ be an open neighborhood of $\sigma$ in $\overline{L}$ of radius $\epsilon > 0$.
-A singularity $\sigma$ is \emph{wild}, if there is no finite or infinite cyclic translation covering from $B_\epsilon \setminus \sigma$, to a once-punctured disc $B(0,\epsilon) \setminus \{0\} \subset \R^2$ for any $\epsilon > 0$.
+A singularity $\sigma$ is \emph{wild}, if there is no finite or infinite cyclic translation covering from $B_\epsilon \setminus \sigma$, to a once-punctured disc $B(0,\epsilon) \setminus \{0\} \subset \mathbb{R}^2$ for any $\epsilon > 0$.
 Recall that a \emph{saddle connection} is a geodesic in $\overline{L}$ which joins two not necessarily distinct singularities in $\overline{L}$, and which does not contain a singularity in its interior.
 In particular, $\sigma$ is wild if for any $\epsilon>0$ the neighborhood $B_\epsilon$ contains an infinite number of saddle connections.

-A closed curve $\gamma:[0,1] \to L$ is \emph{non-separating} if $L \setminus \gamma([0,1])$ is connected.
+A closed curve $\gamma: \mathbb{S}^1 \to L$ is \emph{non-separating} if $L \setminus \gamma(\mathbb{S}^1)$ is connected, where $\mathbb{S}^1$ is the circle of unit length.
 A surface $L$ has genus $g$, if the maximum cardinality of a set of disjoint non-separating curves in $L$ is $g$.
 If $L$ admits an infinite number of disjoint non-separating curves, then it has infinite genus.

 \begin{prop} The surface $L$ is a translation surface of finite area and infinite genus, and the metric completion $\overline{L}$ of $L$ contains a single wild singularity.
 Thus $L$ is a Loch Ness monster, that is, $L$ is an infinite genus surface with one non-planar end. \end{prop}